khanali21/khanali21.github.io/_posts/2017-01-21-ensuring-healthy-ecosystem-microservices.md

 5. Service Health Endpoint validation
 6. Logging standard validation
 7. Fault tolerance validation (Hystrix if used)
+8. Validate versioning scheme for all the artefacts produced.

 The above tests validation should be included as part of the CI, in order to ensure a fast feedback.